Starishine/cvwo-backend-go/README.md

 ## About
 A web application for blogging

-## Instructions to set up the frontend server
+## Instructions to set up the backend server

 1. **Clone the repository**
     ```bash